 Documentation for designers

-Formation is VA.gov’s front-end framework for the design system.
+The VA.gov Design System is VA.gov’s front-end framework.
 This site documents most of the components in the Sketch library.
 However, some components will be migrated over the next few release cycles.

-Before getting started, we recommend that you get familiar with Formation and how you can use it as part of your design process.
+Before getting started, we recommend that you get familiar with the VA.gov Design System and how you can use it as part of your design process.
 Each section includes some helpful information:

 - Content style guide: Our house style guide for VA.gov.
 Follow the guidelines to help you create a consistent, helpful experience for Veterans.